 Can I Buy Cremation Insurance?

 Cremation insurance is an affordable and accessible product.
-Seniors can cover their funeral wishes for a low-cost monthly payment and protect family members from any financial burden.
+Seniors can cover their funeral costs for a low monthly payment and protect family members from any financial burden.

 Be cautious of policies that advertise as great options for cremation insurance but raise in price and expire when you reach a specific age.
 AARP cremation insurance has this form of marketing for their Level Term plan and is not the best option for most seniors.